1. Introduction

 The CQC can use different types of civil enforcement action in order to achieve these purposes including imposing, removing or varying conditions of registration; cancelling registration; urgent procedures; and special measures:

-The Local Authority and NHS Somerset both work closely with the CQC as part of our routine system surveillance activity.
+The Local Authority and NHS Somerset ICB both work closely with the CQC as part of routine system surveillance activity.

-However, the role and remit of our Quality Assurance functions locally is not to replicate that of a regulator.
-It is in our collective best interest to have local services that meet the needs of our citizens and that thrive and succeed.
+However, the role and remit of our local Quality Assurance functions is not to replicate that of a regulator.
+It is in our collective best interest to have services in Somerset that meet the needs of our citizens, and that thrive and succeed.
 Through our monitoring and assurance functions, we will support and work alongside our local care providers in obtaining the best possible standards of care, as well as holding them accountable for doing so.
 We are well placed to offer and secure good quality advice, guidance and information from partners across our local health and care system in order to achieve this aim.

 4. Provider Quality Governance and Oversight arrangements

-Within Somerset, the Local Authority and NHS Somerset have a number of key forums and functions where issues relating to provider quality, risk and performance are monitored and overseen:
+Within Somerset, the Local Authority and NHS Somerset ICB have a number of key forums and functions where issues relating to provider quality, risk and performance are monitored and overseen.

-1. Joint Care Provider Commissioning & Quality Board: The purpose of the Board is to support clearer evidence-based commissioning/de-commissioning decision-making relative to the ongoing quality and safeguarding concerns in our care market.
+1. Joint Care Provider Commissioning & Quality Board: The purpose of this Board is to support clearer evidence-based commissioning/de-commissioning decision-making relative to the ongoing quality and safeguarding concerns in our care market.
 The Board is also responsible for reviewing this Policy on at least an annual basis to ensure it remains accurate and relevant.
 The Commissioning and Quality Board has a remit to determine further action to be taken following non-compliance with an agreed rectification action plan; this includes issuing Rectification Notices, Final Warning Notices or letters of termination to de-commission a service.
+It meets on a quarterly basis and also reviews the ‘state of the Somerset Care Market’ using data and local intelligence to support oversight.

 The services we commission should promote safety, wellbeing, independence, a good quality of life, be person-centred and contribute to the individual outcomes desired by those using the service.
 It is expected that commissioned care will meet people’s health and social care needs holistically.